-4 Push BS3 1 time; the value which is returned (depending on the actual field situation), is the status of the setting.
-In the case of [2-18], default value is "0", which means the function is not active.
+4 Push BS3 one time.
+The display shows the status of the setting (depending on the actual field situation).
+In the case of [2-18], the default value is "0", which means the ventilated enclosure function is deactivated.

 Result: Mode 2 setting 18 is addressed and selected, return value is the current setting situation.